urbanopt/urbanopt.github.io/README.md

 gem install bundler -v 1.17
 ```

-If it doesn't already exist, create a `.gemrc` file in your home directory that contains:
+- If you have a secure firewall that prevents **bundler** from installing properly, create a `.gemrc` file in your home directory that contains:

 ```yml
 :backtrace: false